Airstack-xyz/airstack-frames-sdk/README.md

    * Fetches Farcaster user details, e.g. profile name, fid, number of followers/followings, etc.
    */
   USER_DETAILS = "user_details",
   /**
-   * Fetches ERC20 mints of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
-   */
-  ERC20_MINTS = "erc20_mints",
-  /**
-   * Fetches NFT mints of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
-   */
-  NFT_MINTS = "nft_mints",
-  /**
-   * Fetches ERC20 balances of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
-   */
-  ERC20_BALANCES = "erc20_balances",
-  /**
-   * Fetches NFT balances of a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
-   */
-  NFT_BALANCES = "nft_balances",
-  /**
-   * Fetches POAP events attended by a Farcaster user.
-   */
-  POAPS = "poaps",
-  /**
-   * Fetches token transfers sent by a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
-   */
-  TOKEN_TRANSFERS_SENT = "token_transfers_sent",
-  /**
-   * Fetches token transfers received by a Farcaster user across all chain supported by Airstack, including Ethereum, Base, Degen, and other [Airstack-supported chains](#tokenblockchain)
-   */
-  TOKEN_TRANSFERS_RECEIVED = "token_transfers_received",
-  /**
    * Fetches Farcaster followings of a Farcaster user.
    */